-French is taught throughout the School, beginning in the Nursery, and German and Latin are introduced in Year 5.
+French is taught throughout the School, beginning in the Nursery, Latin is introduced in Year 5 and German is introduced in Year 6.

 All lessons are taught by specialist language teachers.
-From Year 7, pupils choose to study French and either German or Latin.
-Every child is entered for the Common Entrance or a Scholarship exam in two languages at the age of 13.
+Every child is entered for the Common Entrance or a Scholarship exam in French and German at the age of 13.

 The length of lessons increases gradually to 35 minutes in Year 3 onwards.

-From Year 5 upwards, the ‘Expo’ and ‘Na Klar!’ courses are used, and a greater balance is achieved between the four language learning skills (Listening, Speaking, Reading and Writing).
+For French from Year 5 upwards, the ‘Expo’ courses are used, and for German from Year 6, the ‘Stimmt!’ courses are used.
+In this way a greater balance is achieved between the four language learning skills (Listening, Speaking, Reading and Writing).
 Oral confidence is developed, whilst the importance of grammar and vocabulary is stressed.

-A range of media is used, from the traditional textbook and exercise book, through interaction with the teacher and fellow pupils and listening to material on CD and video/DVD, to online games and interactive exercises on the Smart Board.
+A range of media is used, from the traditional textbook and exercise book, through interaction with the teacher and fellow pupils and listening to authentic material from native speakers, to online games and interactive exercises on the Smart Board.